We all like to get something for free, but when it comes to internet access is there such a thing as a free broadband

 But what does free broadband mean today?
-Why don’t you see free broadband deals advertised anymore, and are there any alternatives if you’re on a very tight budget?
+Why don’t you see free broadband deals advertised anymore, and are there any alternatives (free installation, for example) if you’re on a very tight budget?
 In this guide we’ll explain the past and present of free broadband, and show you how to save money on broadband to get the cheapest possible deal.

 What happened to free broadband deals?

 Until fairly recently it wasn’t uncommon to see free broadband advertised by major providers such as Sky, TalkTalk and BT.
 Usually this would be an offer like “free broadband for the first 12 months”.
 But it wasn’t quite as simple as it sounded, because while the broadband part of the deal may have been free (for a limited time...) you still had to pay the phone line rental so it wasn't free of all costs.

 New rules introduced by the ASA a few years ago put a stop to that as providers were no longer allowed the separate the cost of the broadband and line rental.